frodenas/zipkin-boshrelease/README.md

 Now create a deployment file (using the files at the [examples](https://github.com/frodenas/zipkin-boshrelease/tree/master/examples) directory as a starting point).
 You can use either a `redis` or `cassandra` store backend.

+Note that the examples requires you to open some ports, so you will need to:

+Create a security group (or the equivalent) named `bosh` with the following ports opened:
+* TCP 22, 4222, 6868, 25250, 25555, 25777 from 0.0.0.0 to enable BOSH to communicate with the agents
+* UDP 53 to enable using the BOSH DNS

+Create a security group (or the equivalent) named `zipkin` (or the name of your deployment) with the following ports opened:
+* All TCP/UDP ports from within the `zipkin` security group
+* TCP 80 from 0.0.0.0 to enable access to the Zipkin Web
+* TCP 9410 from 0.0.0.0 to enable sending traces to the Zipkin Collectors

 ### Deploy using the BOSH deployment manifest

 Using the previous created deployment manifest, now we can deploy it: